What Is PIP Insurance?

 Suffering from an accident-related injury is one thing, but paying out-of-pocket for medical expenses is another.
 Above and beyond basic liability car insurance, PIP insurance serves as an extension to insure personal injury expenses incurred after a crash.

+PIP is a coverage within an auto policy rather than a type of insurance. in states that requires PIP it is a violation of the law to sell a policy that does not contain PIP coverage benefits.
 Some insurance companies may even refer to PIP insurance as “no-fault” coverage since personal injury claims will be covered, no matter who caused an accident.
 You may even hear it called “Medical Payments Insurance” or “Med Pay Insurance”.

 Standard liability car insurance is a minimum requirement in the majority of states; an at-fault driver will pay for any physical or vehicular damage in an accident, up to set policy limits.
 Carrying PIP on top of liability coverage provides no-fault protection to cover medical bills for you and your passengers if an at-fault car crash results in injury.